-Fig.5 depicts the relationships among the main components of TAC++ tool to manage these aspects: View Manager, Profile Manager, Histogram Manager and Assessment Assistant.
-In the following subsections, the features of these components are described in detail.
+Fig. 5 depicts the relationships among the main components of TAC++ tool to manage these aspects: view manager, profile manager, histogram manager and assessment assistant.
+In Sections 5.1-5.3, the features of these components are described in detail.
 The views, profiles and histograms are defined and saved according to the measuring contexts for which they have been defined.
-These graphs can be based on the LLMs, HLMs and data collected by the Collector.
+These graphs can be based on the LLMs, HLMs and data collected by the collector.
 For this purpose, specific graphic managers have been built.
 During the presentation of TAC++ components, guidelines to work with interpretation tools about the adoption of thresholds, reference values, diagram selection, application and interpretation for detecting problems from the assessment results are reported.
 These guidelines help the users to navigate on the large amount of information managed during the assessment.